jpignata/temping/README.md

     Dog.create => #<Dog id: 1, name: nil, age: nil, weight: nil>

-When a block is passed to _create_model_, it is evaluated in the context of the ActiveRecord class.
-This means anything you do in an ActiveRecord model can be accomplished in the block including method definitions, validations, module includes, etc.
+When a block is passed to _create_model_, it is evaluated in the context of the class.
+This means anything you do in an ActiveRecord model class body can be accomplished in the block including method definitions, validations, module includes, etc.

     Temping.create_model :dog do
       validates_presence_of :name